Iris Runge: Life and work

 In 1923 she gave up teaching and worked at Osram as an industrial mathematician.
 Ellen Lax, who obtained her doctorate in 1919 under Walther Nernst, was Runge's colleague there.
 There, in accordance with the company's products (light bulbs and radio tubes), she worked on heat conduction problems, electron emission in tubes, and statistics for quality control in mass production.
 On the last topic Runge co-authored a then-standard textbook.
 In 1929, she was promoted to a senior company official.
 From 1929 she was in the radio tubes department, and after the department was acquired by Telefunken in 1939, she moved to work in the new company until the dissolution of the laboratory in 1945.

-After 1945, she taught at the adult education center in Spandau and was a research assistant at the Technical University of Berlin.
+After 1945, she taught at the adult education center in Spandau and was a research assistant at Technische Universität Berlin.
 In 1947 she qualified as a professor at the Humboldt University of Berlin.
 Her inaugural lecture was titled Über das Rauschen von Elektronenröhren ("On the noise in electron tubes"); her published works were accepted in lieu of a habilitation thesis.
 In 1947, she was offered a teaching position there, and she worked until 1949 as an assistant to Friedrich Möglich, the chair of the theoretical physics division at Humboldt University.
 In November 1949 she was appointed as a lecturer, and in July 1950 she became a professor with a teaching assignment.
 She was one of three women professors in the Faculty of Mathematics and Natural Sciences, the other two being Elisabeth Schiemann and Katharina Boll-Dornberger.
 From March 1949, she also worked part-time again for Telefunken.
 In 1952 she became an emeritus professor at Humboldt University, where she gave lectures on theoretical physics until the summer semester of 1952.
 She lived in West Berlin until 1965, and then moved to live with her brother in Ulm.